What is Requirements & Guideline Of GDPR Compliance Checklist 2018

 - Google Analytics: Although Google Analytics does not collect or store personal data, Google is considering the changes to comply with GDPR.

-- Existing Data: The data stored before GDPR compliance came into effect should also be scrutinized to follow the GDPR guidelines.
+- Existing Data: The data stored before GDPR compliance came into effect should also examine to follow the GDPR guidelines.

-- Encrypted Connection: Cyber Security of the data was never so rigorously scrutinized.
-Companies must use SSL Certificate and transmit data over encrypted connection only.
+- Encrypted Connection: Cyber Security of the data was never so rigorously inspect.
+Companies must use the SSL Certificate and transmit data over encrypted connection only.